19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Resting.md

 Additionally, some [Conditions](../Conditions/!Conditions.md) are healed / removed after a full rest, but not a long rest.

-You can do heavy mental activity such as [Spellcasting](../Magic/Spellcasting.md) or [Alchemy](../Magic/Alchemy/Alchemy.md) for at most 2 hours this day.
+You can do heavy mental activity such as [Spellcasting](../Magic/Spellcasting.md) for at most 2 hours this day.
 ### Interruption
 The first time a full rest is interrupted by [Combat](Combat.md) or similar danger, a PC must make a [DC](DC.md) 15 [Constitution](../Player%20Characters/Chosen%20Statistics/Constitution.md) [Check](Check.md) to receive the benefits of the rest.
 The [DC](DC.md) increases by 5 per subsequent interruption.
 On a failed check the PC can only receive the benefits of a long rest until the next day.